 - A. Request for sanctions must be obtained online.
-To apply for a sanction online, click here. - B. When requesting a sanction, equipment/venue set-up/ take down and training days must be included, as well as competition days. - C. Only one discipline per sanction. - D. Events conducted in more than one location must have a separate sanction for each location. - E. Once a sanction has been granted, the USA Gymnastics Women's Program Rules and Policies must be followed.
-Please see Chapter 4 for specific Meet Director responsibilities. - F. Domestic Sanction Fee - The fee is \$140.00 for domestic sanctioned competitions.
-Sanction fees (and any late fees) are not refundable, regardless of the reason for canceling a meet.
+To apply for a sanction online, click HERE. - B. When requesting a sanction, equipment/venue set-up/ take down and training days must be included, as well as competition days. - C. Only one discipline per sanction. - D. Events conducted in more than one location must have a separate sanction for each location. - E. Once a sanction has been granted, the Rules and Policies must be followed.
+Please see Chapter 4 for specific Meet Director responsibilities.